 Travelers along the western coast of Ireland will happily discover a very photogenic coastline.
 The shore is dotted with isolated beaches and serene coves that are sheltered from the wind and rain by dramatic Irish cliffs.

 Ireland’s west coast is called the Wild Atlantic Way, and two of its most popular tourist spots are the Ring of Kerry and Cliffs of Moher.
 The problem is that they also have the crowds and traffic to prove it.
-If you’re looking for something that’s off the tourist radar, head to the Loop Head Peninsula drive in County Clare.

 Off the beaten path in Ireland